PCMDI/input4MIPs_CVs/docs/dataset-overviews/nitrogen-deposition.md

 we're providing an updated dataset.
 This resolves an apparent latitudinal shift found in the forcing when moving from PI to historical forcing files.
-The error was introduced due to emissions being ingested into one of the simulations starting in 1950 instead of 1850.
+The error was introduced due to aerosol properties being ingested into one of the historical simulations starting in 1950 instead of 1850 along with an issue in the averaging of the climatological file.
 The implication of this error on existing simulations (and their predicted climate forcing) is deemed to be small (due to compensating effects on N<sub>2</sub>O and CO<sub>2</sub> concentrations).
 Therefore, existing model simulations based on `FZJ-CMIP-nitrogen-1-2` do not need to be rerun if such a rerun is not possible.
-[TODO: add guidance about whether piControl can come from `FZJ-CMIP-nitrogen-1-2` or not here] Modelling teams that have not begun their simulations should, however, use the latest version of the forcings as specified below.
+Modelling teams that have not begun their simulations should, however, use the latest version of the forcings as specified below.
 Modelling teams should record the version of the forcing files they use following the CMIP7 guidance